marialma/covid-19-messaging/what_we_know_en.md

 ## Should I stock up on masks?
 What measures can I take?

+As of 2020/04/19, the Bay Area has a mandatory mask order.
+Remember to properly don and doff your masks: [Youtube link here](https://www.youtube.com/watch?v=z-5RYKLYvaw).
+If you have a cloth mask, throw that thing into the laundry immediately when you get home.
+Remember to only wear clean masks!
+You wear a mask to protect others, and others wear masks to protect you.
+Remain physically distanced; masks are not a substitute for reducing contact!

+A fabric mask isn't perfect but it'll help.
+It's also sort of a signifier that you are willing to do your part to protect your community.
+If you are starting to feel a little bit hopeless, I think it's nice to look at everyone wearing masks and know that they're all pitching in and doing their part to protect you, and you're doing your part to protect them :)

-The typical refrain: wash your hands, don't touch your face, avoid large crowds, make sure you have your emergency kit.
-Wear a mask only if you're sick
+~~The typical refrain: wash your hands, don't touch your face, avoid large crowds, make sure you have your emergency kit.
+Wear a mask only if you're sick~~

-Masks will provide some marginal level of protection, but most people also use masks incorrectly which might lead to them actually putting themselves at greater risk.
-The value a mask provides is kind of dependent on how many sick people are actually around you.
+~~Masks will provide some marginal level of protection, but most people also use masks incorrectly which might lead to them actually putting themselves at greater risk.
+The value a mask provides is kind of dependent on how many sick people are actually around you. ~~

-Additionally, there will definitely be a mask shortage for our healthcare workers, who are in constant contact with infectious particles.
+~~Additionally, there will definitely be a mask shortage for our healthcare workers, who are in constant contact with infectious particles.
 You should not hoard masks when health workers need them the most.
 It is in your best, selfish interest for those people to not get sick.
 If too many health workers get sick, it'll cripple a hospital, resulting in worse outcomes for sick people, and even less ability to control the outbreak.
-But, you should still wear a mask if you're sick, to prevent infecting anyone else.
+But, you should still wear a mask if you're sick, to prevent infecting anyone else.~~

 Many respiratory infections are actually from people with dirty hands touching their faces and inoculating themselves with pathogen.
 So, wash your hands and don't touch your face.